adamswedlund/weatherwise/README.md

 # WeatherWise: A  Weather App 🌦️

-WeatherWise is a sleek and responsive weather application built with **React** and powered by the **OpenWeather API**.
+WeatherWise is a responsive weather application built with **React** and powered by the **OpenWeather API**.
 It allows users to search for real-time weather data for any city, including temperature, precipitation, and wind speed.

 ---

 ## Features
 - Search for real-time weather in any city.
-- Displays temperature, wind speed, and feels like tempature.
+- Displays temperature, wind speed, and feels-like tempature.
 - Responsive design for desktop and mobile.
 - User-friendly and interactive UI.